RNA-FRETools/MASH-FRET/docs/trace-processing/panels/area-project-management.md

 # Project management
 {: .no_toc }

-The project management area is the first component of module Trace processing.
+The project management area is the main import/export interface of module Trace processing.

 Use this area to import, edit and export MASH projects.